113ll3/Ibmclouddocscli/reference/ibmcloud/cli_plugin.md

 ```
 {: codeblock}

-Install the 'container-service' plug-in with the version '0.1.425' from the official plug-in repository:
+Install the `container-service` plug-in with the  version `0.1.425` from the official plug-in repository:

 ```
 ibmcloud plugin install container-service -v 0.1.425
 ```
 {: codeblock}s

+Install the `container-service` plug-in  with the latest version between `0.1` and `0.2` from the official plug-in repository without confirmation:

 ## ibmcloud plugin update
 {: #ibmcloud_plugin_update}